 As noted above, GSA provides numerous training sessions throughout the year for SMEs and other GSA staff to learn more about their role in effective FOIA administration.
-Each FOIA analyst is assigned specific GSA program areas, Regions, and/or service lines, and regularly interacts with POCs and SMEs in those areas to answer questions and educate them on the FOIA process.
+Each Government Information Specialist is assigned specific GSA program areas, Regions, and/or service lines, and regularly interacts with POCs and SMEs in those areas to answer questions and educate them on the FOIA process.
 When formal training is needed, GSA attorneys lead training sessions that are tailored to the specific client's needs.
-Programs that received tailored training this year include SMEs in Regions 4 and 10, as well as GSA's Office of Government-wide Policy.
+Programs that received tailored training this year include SMEs in Regions 10 and 11, the Technology and Training Services Office, as well as certain contracting professionals across GSA.

-With regard to providing training to senior leaders at GSA, the Associate General Counsel for General Law briefed all SES members on several key issues in FY 2022-including briefing on the importance of tracking FOIA-related metrics, on GSA's efforts to improve Robotics Processing Automation, on GSA's anticipated greater resource needs with the sunset of FOIAonline (and the likely more expensive replacement), and on program office (i.e., non-FOIA staff) responsibilities to support and facilitate OGC's FOIA program.
-OGC intends to provide an updated briefing in FY 2023.
+With regard to providing training to senior leaders at GSA, the Associate General Counsel for General Law briefed members of GSA leadership and the SES cadre on several key issues in Fiscal Year 2023-including briefing on the importance of tracking FOIA-related metrics, on GSA's transition to a new FOIA tracking system, on GSA's anticipated greater resource needs, and on program office (i.e., non-FOIA staff) responsibilities to support and facilitate GSA's FOIA program.
+In addition, as discussed above, the transition of the FOIA program to GSA OGC provides frequent opportunities to brief the General Counsel and a ready-means of relaying essential information to GSA leadership.